paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-013-trade-agreements-act-of-1979.md

 <a id="section-2515"></a>
 ## § 2515.
 General authority to modify discriminatory purchasing requirements
-**(a) Presidential waiver of discriminatory purchasing requirements** Subject to subsection (f) of this section, the President may waive, in whole or in part, with respect to eligible products of any foreign country or instrumentality designated under subsection (b) of this section, and suppliers of such products, the application of any law, regulation, procedure, or practice regarding Government procurement that would, if applied to such products and suppliers, result in treatment less favorable than that accorded—
+**(a) Presidential waiver of discriminatory purchasing requirements** Subject to subsection (f) of this section, the President may waive, in whole or in part, with respect to eligible products of any foreign country or instrumentality designated under subsection (b), and suppliers of such products, the application of any law, regulation, procedure, or practice regarding Government procurement that would, if applied to such products and suppliers, result in treatment less favorable than that accorded—

 (1) to United States products and suppliers of such products; or

 (2) to eligible products of another foreign country or instrumentality which is a party to the Agreement and suppliers of such products.

-**(b) Designation of eligible countries and instrumentalities** The President may designate a foreign country or instrumentality for purposes of subsection (a) of this section only if he determines that such country or instrumentality—
+**(b) Designation of eligible countries and instrumentalities** The President may designate a foreign country or instrumentality for purposes of subsection (a) only if he determines that such country or instrumentality—

 (1) is a country or instrumentality which (A) has become a party to the Agreement or the North American Free Trade Agreement, and (B) will provide appropriate reciprocal competitive government procurement opportunities to United States products and suppliers of such products;